 Cast Iron Table

-Getting a saw with a cast iron table means that you will have the flattest cutting surface available.
-Cast iron is heavy-weight, durable, and unlikely to warp no matter how much punishment it gets.
+A cast iron table means you will have the flattest possible cutting surface.
+Cast iron is sturdy, durable, and will not warp however often you use it.

 Safety Features